Kim3n/meals-review/README.md

 - Similarly, I have the ability to remove meals from my favorites list if my culinary preferences evolve.
 - The integration of filters, tailored to dietary needs, is a noteworthy feature.
 - To keep track of personal preferences, I can assign ratings to the meals I've prepared.
-- A historical record of completed meals is maintained to recall previous culinary achievements.
+- A historical record of reviewed meals is maintained to recall previous culinary achievements.

 ## Application Architecture